-In addition, if you adopt a child from abroad, you can claim an adoption grant from Kela to cover the adoption expenses.
+If you adopt a child from another country, you can also claim adoption grant to help cover the costs of the adoption.

 When is an adoptive parent eligible for benefits from Kela?

-In order to qualify for Kela benefits, the adoptive parent must be a resident of Finland.
+To qualify for benefits, an adoptive parent must be entitled to social security coverage in Finland.

-A parent adopting from Finland is eligible for Kela benefits.
+A parent adopting from Finland is entitled to Kela benefits.
 Finnish adoptions are handled by the municipal social welfare office or by an adoption agency.